Violence Against Women Worldwide

-These findings were quite alarming to me, especially because 2005 research by the World Health Organisation (WHO) indicated that a higher rate of violence occurs when it is accepted or justified.
-For example, in the Democratic Republic of Congo, where 64% of women are victims of violence by men, 76% of women also agree that a husband is justified in beating his wife for at least one of the five above reasons (ICF International, 2014).
+These findings were quite alarming to me, notably because 2005 research by the World Health Organisation (WHO) indicated that a higher rate of violence occurs when it is accepted or justified.
+For example, in the Democratic Republic of Congo, where 64% of women are victims of abuse by men, 76% of women also agree that a husband is justified in beating his wife for at least one of the five above reasons (ICF International, 2014).

-To show just how much violence is a gendered issue worldwide, the country with the highest reported prevalence of women perpetrating violence against men was Gabon, with 22-23%, less than half the amount of women who report being victims of violence by men (46-47%).
-Of all the countries surveyed, only the Phillipines showed a higher prevalence of women perpetrators of violence against men (15%) than women victims of violence by men (12%; ICF International, 2014).
+To show just how much violence is a gendered issue worldwide, the country with the highest reported prevalence of women perpetrating violence against men was Gabon, with 22-23%, less than half the amount of women who report being victims of abuse by men (46-47%).
+Of all the countries surveyed, only the Philippines showed a higher prevalence of women perpetrators of violence against men (15%) than women victims of violence by men (12%; ICF International, 2014).

 Violence in Australia

 When the Australian Government brought out the ‘Violence Against Women – Australia Says No’ campaign in 2004 and 2005 it helped bring attention to an issue that before this was not spoken about enough:

 It tried to educate people that violence against women was not okay, that it was a crime, and that it was not deserved or in any way the woman’s fault.